SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 There are two very easy ways to get UPDI programming hardware for $3 or less.

-When making a 3-pin cable, we recommend this pinout:
+When making a 3-pin cable, if you're controlling how the pins will be laid out on the target, we recommend this pinout:

 UPDI - GND - VCC    (or equivalently, VCC - GND - UPDI).

-For the simple reason that it minimizes the chance of damage if it is plugged in backwards.
+This is the minimum number of pins required for powering and programming via updi with a single connection, and is the only arrangement of these pins that will not damage the tareget if plugged in backwards.

 # Serial-UPDI: UPDI programmer from serial adapter (recommended)